A-Wheeto/Pinpoint-Webhook/README.md

 ### Standard Ruby Libraries Only

-- **Why**: To minimize cold start time and compatibility issues in the Lambda environment.
+- **Why**: To minimise cold start time and compatibility issues in the Lambda environment.
 - **How**: All functionality is built using standard Ruby libraries like `net/http`, `uri`, `json`, and `base64`.
 - **Benefit**: Ensures the code runs smoothly on AWS Lambda with no external dependencies.